 - 2) Normal calorie restriction diet: Eat 25 percent less calories than normal every day (The total number of calories is the same as in the first diet.)

 - 3) Intermittent fasting without calorie restriction: Alternate between one day of fasting and one day where you eat 100 percent more calories than usual.

 Participants who followed the normal diet for three weeks lost an average of 1.9 kg, or 4.2 lbs.
-Those on the calorie-restriction fasting diet lost 1.6 kg, or 3.5 lbs.
-The third group did not lose a significant amount of weight.
+Those on the calorie-restriction intermittent fasting diet lost 1.6 kg, or 3.5 lbs.
+But those who tried intermittent fasting without calorie restriction did not lose a significant amount of weight.